ikhwanperwira/cloudflare-ddns-client/README.md

 [![Script Still Working](https://github.com/ikhwanperwira/cloudflare-ddns-client/actions/workflows/main.yml/badge.svg)](https://github.com/ikhwanperwira/cloudflare-ddns-client/actions/workflows/main.yml)

 ## Introduction
-The `cf_ddns.py` script is a command-line tool that allows you to update your Cloudflare DNS records with your current IP address.
-This is useful for dynamic IP addresses where you want to keep your DNS records up to date.
+The `cf_ddns.py` script is a command-line tool that allows you to update your Cloudflare DNS records with your current public IP address.
+This is useful for dynamic (ephemeral) public IP addresses where you want to keep your DNS records up to date.

 ## Prerequisites
 Before using `cf_ddns.py`, make sure you have the following prerequisites installed:

 - Python 3.x (No need `pip`, all dependencies using built-in)
-- Cloudflare API Token with these permission:
+- Cloudflare API Token with these permissions:
   ```
   All zones - Zone Settings:Read, Zone:Read, DNS:Edit
   ```